nexudx/iRacing-AudioSwitch/README.md

 2. On first run, you will be prompted to:
    - Select your default audio device.
    - Select your VR audio device.
+   - Select your default microphone.
+   - Select your VR microphone.
 3. The selection is automatically saved.

 ## Usage